mapbox/mapnik-pool/README.md

 # mapnik-pool

 If you want to use `node-mapnik` in an app with concurrency, you'll want to use a map pool.
-Concurrently using a single map instance can crash your app, and several map instances will give you a significant speedup. `mapnik-pool` manages a `generic-pool` of `mapnik.Map` instances so you don't have to.
+By design Mapnik Maps are not meant to be shared between threads because datasources hold state.
+This [may change in the future](https://github.com/mapnik/mapnik/issues/2521) but for now using a single map instance with async node-mapnik rendering functions may your app.
+Also using several map instances will give you a significant speedup. `mapnik-pool` manages a `generic-pool` of `mapnik.Map` instances so you don't have to.

 ## install